Pease Pottage News

 July 2012: Slaugham Archives Website

 Barry Ray launched his Slaugham Archives website, which contains a large number of old photographs of Pease Pottage and the surrounding villages.
+It’s an essential source of information for anyone interested in the history of the area.

 2012: Proposed Housing Developments

 Redrow Homes (motto: “Our Pride – Your Joy”) have applied to Mid Sussex District Council for permission to build 51 houses on land adjacent to Black Swan Close in Pease Pottage.
 The proposed development is in addition to the seven houses being constructed on adjacent land by Hillreed Homes.
+The proposed new housing estate would back onto Barn Close and the children’s playground on Horsham Road, and would extend westward as far as Cottesmore Golf Club.

 Redrow applied in 2011 to build 68 houses and flats on this land.
 Their application was refused.
 They will presumably keep on applying until they succeed.